 You may also have other limits on your activity, including no strenuous activity or heavy lifting.

 You may go back to your normal diet unless your health care provider tells you otherwise.

-Your health care provider will tell you when to return for further treatment or care.
-Generally, women who have had a cervical biopsy will need more frequent Pap tests.
+Your healthcare provider will tell you when to return for further treatment or care.
+Generally, women who have had a cervical biopsy will need Pap tests more often.